nkinnan/esphome-pace-bms/README.md

 * ESP32-WROOM_V25.yaml
 * etc (todo)

-# I want to talk to a battery that isn't listed
+# How to configure a battery pack that's not in the supported list (yet)

 Before proceeding through this section, please read the entire rest of this document first!
 It assumes some familiarity and does not repeat steps like configuring the UART, but simply provides a guide on how to determine the specific protocol your BMS is speaking.